mayadubinsky/MealOps/docs/LEARNING_LOG.md

 - The difference between a Terraform resource and a data source.
 - Terraform root modules are independent projects.
 Each module has its own provider configuration, backend configuration, and state file.

+ ## 04-08-2026 - Azure Kubernetes Service (AKS)

+ ### What I worked on

+- Tagged and pushed the MealOps image to Azure Container Registry (ACR).
+- Created an Azure Kubernetes Service (AKS) cluster with Terraform.
+- Configured Azure RBAC to allow AKS to pull images from ACR.
+- Created Kubernetes Deployment and Service manifests for MealOps.
+- Deployed and ran MealOps on AKS.

+ ### What I learned

+- Tagging an existing Docker image does not create another image;
+  it adds another tag that tell Docker where the image should be stored.
+- `terraform fmt` automatically formtas Terraform configuration files
+- `terraform validate` checks whether the terraform configuration is syntactically and logically valid
+- Azure automatically creates a separate Managed Cluster Resource Group (MC_...) that contains the underlying infrastructure used by AKS (VM Scale Set, Load Balancer, Public IP, disks, etc.).
+- A Cluster Identity is used by Azure to manage the Kubernetes cluster itself.
+- Kubelet Identity is used by the worker nodes to get access to Azure resources, such as pulling images.
+- `kubelet_identity` is exposed by the Terraform Azure provider as a list, even though it typically contains only one identity.
+- The main Kubernetes Service types are ClusterIP, NodePort, LoadBalancer, and ExternalName
+- A Kubernetes manifest is a YAML file that declares the desired state of a Kubernetes resource.

+ ### Challenges & Solutions

+- AKS creation initially failed because the Standard_B2s VM size was not available in my Azure subscription/region.
+I changed the node VM size to Standard_B2s_v2.
+- Interrupted terraform apply, which left the remote state locked.
+  Learned how Terraform state locking works and resolved it using terraform force-unlock.